-NICOLAS BELFRAGE MW discovers the best winemakers in Tuscany
+NICOLAS BELFRAGE MW discovers the best Tuscan winemakers.

 The model of a quality Tuscan red wine has changed so much since 30 years ago that typical examples of the two eras would be practically unrecognisable as coming from the same place.
 In 1970 the grapes of almost any Tuscan red – not just Chianti – would have been mostly Sangiovese, with some Canaiolo, Trebbiano and/or Malvasia.
 It would have been lightish in colour, oranging at the rim, with a nose of tea leaves and dried fruits, quite evolved, with some leather and spice, no oak.
 On the palate it would, by modern standards, have been rather acidic with some drying tannins showing through such fruit as there was.
 Today the typical Tuscan red is deep and vibrant, fresh-fruity (morello cherry, cassis, ripe plum) on the nose with probably a whiff of vanilla and/or toast.
 It would be rich and almost fat in the mouth, with high alcohol, comparatively low acidity and plenty of extract.
 The principal grape will still be Sangiovese (although of a different set of clones), often accompanied now by varieties associated with Bordeaux or the Rhône.